+Time Zone Offset This field shows the offset from UTC and is only valid when the Time Mode is Local.
+A positive Time Zone Offset implies a longitude east of the Greenwich Tycho.
+To change the time zone use the systimemodeconfig command.
+Daylight Saving Time This field will show whether DST control is enabled or not.
 DST fields are only used when the Time Mode is Local.

-Time DST fields are only used when the Time Mode is Local.

-DST Start, These fields will only display if the Daylight Saving Time field above shows DST End enabled.
-If enabled, then these fields show when DST starts and ends during t enabled.
+DST Start, DST End These fields will only display if the Daylight Saving Time field above shows enabled.
 If enabled, then these fields show when DST starts and ends during the year.
 For example, in most of the U.S.A. the DST Start Time is the 2nd Sunday in March at 2 a.m.
 The DST End Time is the 1st Sunday in November at 2 a.m.
 DST settings are used when the time mode is Local.
 To change the DST settings use the systimemodeconfig command.